Consistency Is Ruining My Life

 Masculine tropes tell us to dig in, to endure, and to work harder.

-Listen, I’m as shocked as anyone by this predicament where consistency is my Achilles heel.
-But you have to find ways to be objective about the self-doubt sending your consistency into overdrive.
+Listen, I’m as shocked as anyone by this predicament where consistency is my downfall.
+But you have to find ways to be objective about the self-doubt behind your need to be consistent.

 It would create a bi-weekly publishing schedule.
 And then I could still post my shorter, daily BUDS emails for me (and anyone who’s interested).